So you’re planning a wedding, or maybe you’re just curious — how the heck do people plan an eco-friendly wedding? Is it even possible?

 I spoke to my make-up artist about my zero-waste goals and she made it a goal of hers to use the least amount of cotton and applicators.
 She also used her most natural make-up brands on me.

-What We Did: I opted for a dress from Reformation which I am planning to dye and rewear/reuse in the future.
-I also wore these beautiful sandals from RoHo (gifted to me for my wedding day!)
+What We Did: I opted for a dress from Reformation which I am planning to dye and rewear/reuse in the future and wore these beautiful sandals from RoHo (gifted to me for my wedding day!)
 My husband wore his USMC uniform so dressing him was extremely easy.

 Ideally, you can just have your wedding “support” team wear items already found in their closet.
 If that’s not an option, consider renting or buying from a secondhand store.
 If it’s in your budget and you want to support an ethical fashion brand consider purchasing your flower girls dresses from brands such as Malu Organic, Cosmosophie, etc.